Aegisub/aegisite/source/docs/3.1/Editing_Subtitles.html.md

 **Duplicate**
 : Duplicates the selected line(s).

-**Duplicate and shift by 1 frame**
+**Split lines before current frame**
-: Duplicates the selected line(s) and shifts the start and end times one frame forward.
-Useful for frame-by-frame typesetting.
-Only enabled if you have video or timecodes loaded.
+: Duplicate the selected line(s), set the end time of the original line to the frame before the current video frame, and set the start time of the copy to the current video frame.
+Useful for frame-by-frame typesetting and for splitting a line at a scene change to let it move down if it collided with a no-longer-visible line.
+Only enabled if you have video loaded.

+**Split lines after current frame**
+: As above, but it splits off the portion of the line after the current frame rather than the potion before the current frame, for when doing frame-by-frame typesetting from the last to the first frame of a line.

 **Split (by karaoke)**
 : Splits the line into one new line per syllable, as delimited by karaoke